maciej-sz/nbp-php/api.md

 ## CurrencyAverageRatesService

-This service provides API for accessing the average rates published in NBP tables.
+This service provides an API for accessing the average rates published in NBP tables.

 ### `fromMonth` method

-Returns flat collection of rates from all NBP tables at given month
+Returns a flat collection of rates from all NBP tables for a given month

 <details>
 <summary>Example</summary>